Kahn/freetel/fdmdv2-dev/README.txt

     [X] resync issue
     [X] equalise power on 700 and 1600
     [X] research real and complex PAPR
+    [X] waterfall and spectrum in analog mode
+    [X] The waterfall in analog mode appears to quit working sometimes?
-    [ ] Squelch control on 1600 mode will not open up squelch to 0  (appears to be around 2 dB) [ ] waterfall and spectrum in analog mode
-    [ ] On TX, intermittently PTT will cause signal to be heard in speakers.
+    [ ] Squelch control on 1600 mode will not open up squelch to 0 (appears to be around 2 dB) [ ] On TX, intermittently PTT will cause signal to be heard in speakers.
 Toggle PTT or Stop/Start toggle and then starts working.
     [ ] There is a .dll missing otherwise FreeDV will not excite.
 We tested it on xp, win7, 8, 8.1 and 10.
         Needs ilbusb0.dll  the 32bit one on all releases.
-    [ ] The waterfall in analog mode appears to quit working sometimes?
     [ ] I am not sure the "checksum" is still working when enabled (1600 mode)

 [ ] FreeDV 700 improvements